mikeryan/ems-flasher/README.md

 ./ems-flasher --write totally_legit_rom.gb

 # write several ROMs to the cart
-./ems-flash --write copyright.gb infringement.gb
+./ems-flasher --write copyright.gb infringement.gb

 # saves the contents of the cart into the file; print some extra info
-./ems-flasher --verbose --read not_warez.gb
+./ems-flasher --verbose --dump not_warez.gb

 # print out the title
 ./ems-flasher --title